ALNAP-Comms/in-60-seconds/PITCHME.md

 ---

 ### Click down for a full definition.

-Does it match your experience?
+### Does it match your experience?

 +++

 Operational humanitarian leadership is the function of providing a clear vision and objectives for the humanitarian response; building a consensus that brings aid workers together around that vision and objectives; and finding ways of collectively realising the vision for the benefit of the affected population, often in challenging and hostile environments.

+---

+This definition emphasises three things:
+1. The identification of a vision and objectives;
+2. Building consensus about how to achieve that vision (strategy and planning); and
+3. The successful implementation of the plan.

 ---?color=linear-gradient(180deg, white 75%, green 25%)
 @title[Customize Slide Layout]